 If you have an address in Oregon, you can choose to be the Registered Agent for your LLC.
-We don’t recommend this approach, because there can be some drawbacks:
+We don’t recommend this approach as there can be some drawbacks:

-The OR Registered Agent must have a physical street address in Oregon.
-If you’re forming an LLC outside OR, you will need to use an in-state Registered
+- The Registered Agent must have a physical street address in Oregon.
+If you’re forming an LLC outside Oregon, you will need to use an in-state Registered Agent.

 FAQs About Oregon Registered Agents